theyorubayesian/apinlo/report-template.md

 ### Create a line plot showing the top model score for the three (or more) training runs during the project.

-TODO: Replace the image below with your own.

 ![model_train_score.png](img/model_train_score.png)

 ### Create a line plot showing the top kaggle score for the three (or more) prediction submissions during the project.

-TODO: Replace the image below with your own.

 ![model_test_score.png](img/model_test_score.png)